watbulb/FireHawk/Home.md

 The output of the installation process is now also logged to file.
 When the installation completes successfully, the logfile is moved to /var/log/raspbian-ua-netinst.log on the installed system.
 When an error occurs during install, the logfile is moved to the sd card, which gets normally mounted on /boot/ and will be named raspbian-ua-netinst-\<datetimestamp\>.log

-## After Install

-The default username is **fireuser** and the password is **firehawk**.

-> Set new password: `passwd`  (can also be set during installation using **userpw** in [installer-config.txt](#installer-customization))
-> Configure your default locale: `dpkg-reconfigure locales`
-> Configure your timezone: `dpkg-reconfigure tzdata`

-The latest kernel and firmware packages are now automatically installed during the unattended installation process.
-If you need a kernel module that isn't loaded by default, you will still have to configure that manually in either the system or installer-config.

 ## Reinstalling or replacing an existing system
 If you want to reinstall with the same settings you did your first install you can just move the original _config.txt_ back and reboot.
 Make sure you still have _kernel_install.img_ and _installer.cpio.gz_ in your _/boot_ partition.
 If you are replacing your existing system which was not installed using this method, make sure you copy those two files in and the installer _config.txt_ from the original image.